bibleexchange/courses/homiletics-2/en/2002_the-text.md

 The text may include more than is actually read.
 The sermon may be built upon an entire passage or chapter.
 The preacher may chose to read only portions of a lengthy text, or read through it as he progresses through the sermon.

-The text is the Scriptural foundation upon which the sermon is built.
+The text is the scriptural foundation upon which the sermon is built.
 The Word of God is the preacher’s authority (I Tim.
 4:2).
 The Word of God is the final authority.

 The Latin word _textus_ means "the product of weaving or the web."
 The text is the fabric of the sermon.
 The sermon is woven around the text.

-### The Reasons for the Use of a Text
+### The Reasons for the use of a text

 #### There are Biblical examples of reading Scripture before exhortations